Tutorial: Qt Framework (RVL)¶

 If you have everything configured correctly, you will see:

-Once the application is started, open up Rapise and click menu File > New Test
+Once the application is started, open Rapise and click the File > New Test

-Enter the name Qt Sample Test as the name and choose Basic: Windows Desktop Application as the methodology.
-On the next page, choose Rapise Visual Language (RVL) as the choice of Scripting language:
+Enter Qt Sample Test as the name, and choose Basic: Windows Desktop Application as the methodology.
+On the next page, choose Rapise Visual Language (RVL) as the scripting language:

 Once the test is created, you will see: